 It is a choice that everyone has to make for themselves.

-Unless the infection was life-threatening I would consider taking herbal antimicrobials first every time.
+Unless the infection was life-threatening I would consider taking prebiotics and probiotics for many bacterial overgrowths.
+Herbal antimicrobials may be indicated for certain bacterial infections.
 Following up the antimicrobial treatment with a well planned gut rebuilding protocol is essential.

 This is a particularly effective treatment, especially when combined with other supporting and complimenting herbal medicines.